GuilhermeGSartori/compiladores-INF01147/README.md

 $SIM -x -t -s --data 500 --stack 1024 output.iloc

-**Phase 6)** With the code fully translated to the ILOC language, now its possible to translate this universal code into the assembly language of the x86_64 architecture and generate a binary code with GCC after the translation.
-In this phase ee achieved a fully operational compiler that is able to compile code from our laguange to functional x86_64 assembly that can run in any computer with a CPU of this architecture!
+**Phase 6)** With the code fully translated to the ILOC language, now its possible to translate this universal code AND the global table from phase 4 into the assembly language of the x86_64 architecture and generate a binary code (data and code segments) with GCC after the translation.
+In this phase we achieved a fully operational compiler that is able to compile code from our laguange to functional x86_64 assembly that can run in any computer with a CPU of this architecture!